All About Domains

 After being auto-renewed, the expiration date is extended a full year from the previous expiration date.

-Please note that some domains have special renewal requirements and need to be renewed by the 20th of the month prior to the normal, one-year anniversary date.
-To avoid any issues renewing these domains, we will update the annual expiry date to to satisfy this requirement.
+Please note that some domains have special renewal requirements and may need to be renewed prior to the normal, one-year anniversary date.

-If you would like to have your domain (originally purchased and registered through WordPress.com) show a site that is not on WordPress.com, you have a couple of options:
+If you would like to use your domain (originally purchased and registered through WordPress.com) for a site that is not on WordPress.com, you have a couple of options:

 - keep the domain registered with WordPress.com and change the name servers to point somewhere else.